DongyoungLim/THEO_POULA/README.md

 ## Experiments

 For image classification, this repo replicates the official implementation of AdaBelief: https://github.com/juntang-zhuang/Adabelief-Optimizer.
 For language modeling, we replicate the official implementation of AWD-LSTM: https://github.com/salesforce/awd-lstm-lm.
-The models and settings are example same.
+The models and settings including batch size, dropout rate and so on are example same.

 To train the models in the paper, run the following commands: